-Successful candidates are typically offered 3-year renewable contracts to pursue these projects and teach in BA and MA programs (https://sas.utmn.ru/en/education-en/) (most contracts are 45% research, 45% teaching and 10% administrative work).
+Successful candidates are typically offered 3-year renewable contracts to pursue these projects and teach in BA and MA programs (https://sas.utmn.ru/en/education-en/) (SAS is considering opening a major in psychology in the future), most contracts are 45% research, 45% teaching and 10% administrative work.
 SAS faculty receive competitive salaries commensurate with experience, health insurance and research travel funds.
 Some information on Tyumen is available at (https://sas.utmn.ru/en/location-en/).

 The responsibility for the jobs published on this website, including the job description, lies entirely with the publishing institutions.
 The application is handled uniquely by the employer, who is also fully responsible for the recruitment and selection processes.

 Please contact email@example.com if you wish to download all jobs in XML.